 Prince Maelor Targaryen

 Third child and younger son of Aegon II and Helaena.
-Two years old during the Dance of the Dragons.
+Only 2-years-old during the Dance of the Dragons.
 He was torn apart by a mob when on the way to Oldtown under the care of Ser Rickard Thorne.

 - Bus Crash: He was overtaken at Bitterbridge and torn apart by a mob.

 - Cruel and Unusual Death: Torn to pieces by a mob at Bitterbridge.

 - Decapitation Presentation: Mysaria supposedly presented Maelor's severed head to his mother stuffed in a chamber pot.

 - Doomed by Canon: There's no mention of his fate in The Princess and the Queen but the novels state that Aegon II died childless (without male issue, anyway) and was succeeded by his nephew Aegon the Younger, so Maelor didn't survive the Dance of the Dragons.

 - His fate was eventually revealed in The World of Ice and Fire as mentioned below.

 - Due to the Dead: Rhaenyra had what was left of him cremated, since he was a Targaryen.